 - Northants Music and Performing Arts Trust centres in Wellingborough and Corby.

-- Storyline Online hosts a treasure trove of videos of children’s books being read by celebrated actors for children, parents, caregivers and educators to access 24 hours a day.
+- Storyline Online hosts a treasure trove of videos of children’s books being read by celebrated actors.

 Primary/Secondary school age children

 - Youth Works in Kettering offer a variety of creative groups.